What is happening

 How does not having health insurance influence a person's decision to seek medical care?
 How does a person's age affect their outcome if they contract the coronavirus?
 The answers to these questions reflect our population's social determinants of health -- the conditions where people live, learn, work, and play that affect health risks and outcome.
 Data can be useful for better understanding where susceptible populations live and which communities are at increased risk.
 Below, we provide data about social determinants of health.
 Public health professionals and other policymakers can use it to target their efforts in combating the spread of the coronavirus.

-The COVID-19 pandemic is causing an unprecedented amount of harm to the state's economy.
 While all sectors are being affected by the coronavirus, the damage isn't being evenly felt.
 Which industries are affected more than others, and who is being laid off?
 Having more information about the economic impacts of the pandemic can help policymakers and social service organizations better design and target programs to help those affected by the coronavirus.

 The COVID-19 pandemic is causing unprecedented harm to small businesses.
 Information about small business impacts of the pandemic can help policymakers and service organizations better design and target programs to help small businesses affected by the coronavirus.
 About the Small Business Pulse Survey.